tariffs banner

 A microgrid tariff must compensate microgrid operators for ancillary services (e.g., frequency control, voltage regulation and support, demand response and congestion reduction, improved power quality).
 These services are provided to the utility under blue-sky conditions and their value varies based on the size and design of the microgrid system, as well as the utility’s needs.

 A more controversial component of microgrid tariffs is compensating utilities for the costs incurred for the development, interconnection, and operation of the microgrid.
-This creates a conflict of interest: while utilities want to maximize their cost-recovery from the microgrid, this frequently imposes prohibitive costs on developers and/ or microgrid operators.
+This creates a conflict of interest: while utilities want to maximize their cost recovery from the microgrid, this frequently imposes prohibitive costs on developers and/ or microgrid operators.
 For example, standby rates recover costs from microgrid customers in exchange for the utility having power on “standby” for the grid-tied system; and departing load charges require customers to pay for reducing electricity purchased from the utility while still remaining in their service area.

 In California, both of these rates have been heavily criticized by public stakeholders, such as the Microgrid Resources Coalition, because the value provided by microgrids offsets these charges.
 However, local utilities and the Public Utilities Commission (PUC) disagree, claiming that there is insufficient evidence to suggest that the value provided by a microgrid does offset these costs for the utility’s ratepayers.
-This issue of utility cost recovery will need to be resolved before substantial progress can be made towards an agreeable and feasible microgrid tariff.
+This issue of utility cost recovery will need to be resolved before substantial progress can be made toward an agreeable and feasible microgrid tariff.

 In short, an effective tariff structure must: